vgonugunta/AboutMe/README.md

 * It’s not a status meeting, unless you want to talk about status
 * 1-1s are flexible, they can shift and change to fit around our shifting schedules
 * I expect these conversations to be bi-directional.
-* They are meetings primarily for you, and only secondarily for me
-* I expect you to bring 2 strategic points of discussion for every session.
-It’s not about putting pressure on you, it’s about having real hard discussions, that is helpful to you for your career ambitions.
-At the end of the discussion, both you and I should have more clarity on what you want to achieve and what are the roadblocks.
 * Don’t save urgent matters for a 1-1!

 # Feedback